AIOT-CAT/xvcd-ch347/README.md

 ### Windows

-First please make shure you have Git and Visual Studio (Need license for commercial usage) or Build Tools for Visual Studio (Free provided by Microsoft) installed.
+First, ensure you have Git and either Visual Studio (requires a license for commercial use) or Build Tools for Visual Studio (free from Microsoft) installed.

-Open "Developer Powershell for Visual Studio" and run the following commands:
+Open **Developer PowerShell for Visual Studio** and run the following commands:

 ```powershell
 git clone https://github.com/AIOT-CAT/xvcd-ch347.git